Frederick Philipse: Biography

-In 1685 Philipse imported about 50 slaves directly from Angola on his own ship.
+The British Parliament’s Bolting Act (enacted in 1678 and reinforced in 1680) granted New York City an exclusive monopoly on the "bolting" (sifting and milling) of wheat and corn and on the export of flour within the Province of New York.
+It led to a sharp rise in the Hudson Valley's demand for enslaved labor, and Philipse seized on the opportunity.
+In 1685, he imported about 50 slaves directly from Angola on his own ship.
 He was also an interloper, trading to the east of the Cape of Good Hope, and becoming a known trading partner of Madagascar pirate-merchants such as Adam Baldridge and Edward Welch, employing traders like Thomas Mostyn and John Thurber to make the New York-to-Madagascar voyages.
-In the 1690s, Baldridge supplied many of the slaves traded and owned by the Philipse family; in return Philipse sent Baldridge guns, alcohol, and other supplies much in demand by pirates.
+In the 1690s, Baldridge supplied many of the slaves traded and owned by the Philipse family.
+In return, Philipse sent Baldridge guns, alcohol, and other supplies much in demand by pirates.
+As local lore has it, the massive boulder known as Kidd's Rock near the Philipsburg Manor House (in what is now Kingsland Point Park) was a clandestine meeting place for Frederick Philipse and Captain Kidd, a privateer-turned-pirate and allegedly a business associate of Philipse.
+According to Westchester County historian Stephen Jenkins, Philipse was one of the backers of Captain Kidd in colonial Governor Bellomont's time, and Lord Bellomont once remarked: "If the coffers of Frederick Philipse were searched, Captain Kidd's missing treasures could easily be found."

-Philipse was on the Governor's executive council from 1691 to 1698, when he was banned from government office by the British governor, Lord Bellomont, for conducting a slave trade into New York.